 Novo Nordisk gets final EU approval for haemophilia drug

-COPENHAGEN (Reuters) - Novo Nordisk received European Union marketing authorization for its hemophilia drug NovoEight on November 13 2013, the Danish pharmaceutical company said on Monday.
+COPENHAGEN Dec 9 (Reuters) - Novo Nordisk received European Union marketing authorisation for its haemophilia drug NovoEight on Nov.
+13 2013, the Danish pharmaceutical company said on Monday.

 The approval appeared from EMA's assessment report for NovoEight, which was published on Monday.

-NovoEight has also been filed for marketing authorization in the United States, Japan, Australia and Switzerland.
+NovoEight has also been filed for marketing authorisation in the United States, Japan, Australia and Switzerland.